 Construction Method Simulation of Bridge A

-The BIM team shall develop construction method simulation of the launching of the bridge A to facilitate early collaboration with the Transport department and Police department.
+The BIM Team shall develop construction method simulation of the launching of the bridge A to facilitate early collaboration with the Transport department and Police department.
 Meanwhile, planning and development of the construction sequence simulation allows the project team to review the safety measures and logistic arrangements in detail, which improve the construction safety and avoid unnecessary the delay of works.

 The construction method simulation shall be developed from the final design model of the bridge segments.
 The launching equipment, safety protection measures, temporary traffic arrangement shall be modelled to LoD-G 250 or as boundary envelopes to allow the estimation of working space and clearance during the segment launching.
-The BIM team shall agree the required object elements with the Project Manager during the development of the construction method simulation.
+The BIM Team shall agree the required object elements with the Project Manager during the development of the construction method simulation.

 A storyboard will be development and shared for coordination around 6 months before the construction works commence.
-The BIM team shall allow 5 months to develop/update draft simulation/animations for the project team to feedback and update the method statements.
+The BIM Team shall allow 5 months to develop/update draft simulation/animations for the project team to feedback and update the method statements.
 The final rendered simulation shall require 1 month to develop after the confirmation of all details.

 The detail process of developing and coordinating the construction method simulation are discussed in section 5.6.2 – Construction Method simulation.